andreschoultz/jelly-sql/docs/docs/syntax/comments.md

 Multi-line comments start with `/*` and end with `*/`.
 They are used to add comments that span multiple lines of code.

-Here's an example of a multi-line comment:
+Here's an example of multi-line comments:

 ```sql {6-7,10}
 /*